Identifying geometric third-order nonlinear transport in disordered materials

-Moreover, the disorder-related mechanisms are also related to the correlations of scattering matrix elements $V_{ll'}$ between state $l$ and $l'$,
+Moreover, the disorder-related mechanisms are also related to the correlations of scattering matrix elements $V_{ll'}$ between state $l$ and $l'$:

-where $\langle ... \rangle$ means the ensemble average over disorder configurations, $n_i$ is the impurity concentration, $V_0$ and $V_1$ measure the correlations of two and three scattering events, respectively. $\sigma_{xx}^{-1}$ is the resistivity and $\sigma_{xx0}^{-1}$ is the resistivity at the lowest temperature.
-The scattering correlations are related to the difference $\rho_{xx}-\rho_{xx0}$, because in practice the scaling law analysis is based on the data at different temperatures \cite{Tongyang23prl,Wang22nsr,Li24acsami,Li24ncomms,Sankar24prx,Chen24prb,Yu25ncomms,Ye22prb,Lai21nn}.
+where $\langle \cdots \rangle$ means the ensemble average over disorder configurations, $n_i$ is the impurity concentration, and $V_0$ and $V_1$ measure the correlations of two and three scattering events, respectively. $\sigma_{xx}^{-1}$ is the resistivity, and $\sigma_{xx0}^{-1}$ is the resistivity at the lowest temperature.
+The scattering correlations are related to the difference $\rho_{xx}-\rho_{xx0}$, because in practice the scaling-law analysis is based on the data at different temperatures \cite{Tongyang23prl,Wang22nsr,Li24acsami,Li24ncomms,Sankar24prx,Chen24prb,Yu25ncomms,Ye22prb,Lai21nn}.

-By applying the rules in Eq. (\ref{Eq:correlations}) to Fig.~\ref{Fig:Mechanism}, we can find the dependence of all mechanisms on $\tau$ and the correlations of scattering
+By applying the rules in Eq.~(\ref{Eq:correlations}) to Fig.~\ref{Fig:Mechanism}, we can find the dependence of all mechanisms on $\tau$ and the correlations of scattering